Who Is the Millionaire

 Ai là triệu phú (lit.
 Who Is the Millionaire) is a Vietnamese game show based on the original British format of Who Wants to Be a Millionaire?.
 The producers of the show are Sony Pictures Television and Vietnam Television Digital Center.
 Ai là triệu phú? began broadcasting on January 4, 2005.

 It is broadcast on VTV3 on every Tuesday at 9:00 PM (UTC+7).

 Rules

 Main game

-The main goal of the game is to win the top prize (currently 250,000,000₫ from 2022) by answering 15 multiple-choice questions correctly.
+The main goal of the game is to win the top prize (currently 500,000,000₫ from 2026) by answering 15 multiple-choice questions correctly.

 Lifelines

-There are four lifelines – 50:50, Phone a Friend, Plus One (replaced Ask the Audience in 2020) and Ask Two Experts (can be used after the fifth question, replaced Ask Three of the Audience in 2020).
+There are four lifelines – 50:50, Phone a Friend, Plus One (replaced Ask the Audience in 2020) and Two Wise Men (can be used after the fifth question, replaced Ask Three of the Audience in 2020).

 Ai là triệu phú - Ghế nóng

 On 7 September 2010, an alternative version for regular Ai là triệu phú was aired, named Ai là triệu phú - Ghế nóng (lit.
 Who Is the Millionaire - Hot Seat).
 This is a Vietnamese adaptation of the Australian game show Millionaire Hot Seat, with the game's rules being the same as the original Australian version (from 2009 to 2016).
 However, the show returned to its original format on 5 July 2011 after receiving feedback from viewers.